cdoom64hunter/amctc_dataimporter/README.md

 # Data Importer for The AMC Squad
-Small GUI program to import data from previous versions of The AMC Squad / AMC TC.
+Small GUI program to import data from previous versions of AMC Squad.

-This tool allows you to import data and control config from older versions of the AMC Squad/AMC TC into 3.5 and above.
+This tool allows you to import data and control config from older versions of the AMC Squad.

 The logo/icon art was created by AliCatGamer.